ucb-bar/chipyard/docs/Chipyard-Basics/Initial-Repo-Setup.rst

 * If you intend to run a simulation of one of the vanilla Chipyard examples, go to :ref:`sw-rtl-sim-intro` and follow the instructions.

-* If you intend to run a simulation of a custom Chipyard SoC Configuration, go to :ref:`Simulating A Custom Project` and follow the instructions.
+* If you intend to run a simulation of a custom Chipyard SoC Configuration, go to :ref:`Simulation/Software-RTL-Simulation:Simulating A Custom Project` and follow the instructions.

 * If you intend to run a full-system FireSim simulation, go to :ref:`firesim-sim-intro` and follow the instructions.